 One popular theory dates back to the early 1900s.
 Many progressive changes were occurring for American women, like the election of the first woman to Congress and the passing of the 19th amendment.
 Despite these advances, social acceptance for wealthy women was based very much on what you wore—and when you wore it.
 If you were “on-trend,” you only wore white during the warmer months, since you could probably afford to wear leisurely lightweight clothing—and afford to buy new clothes if you sweat through them.
 By the 1950s, women’s magazines started making this “no white after Labor Day” ordinance a little more public, basically making the proclamation official.
 Wearing white only between Memorial Day and Labor Day now signified being part of some kind of wealthy club.

 Another theory?
 White is harder to keep clean in the fall and winter.
-(Fortunately, nowadays we know a little more about how to keep our white clothing as white as possible.)
 This theory stems from the fact that most fashion designers resided in the north, specifically New York City, where all four seasons affect wardrobe choices.
 And since designers reigned in the fashion world, what they said went (even if you lived in a hot climate year-round, apparently).
+(Find out the 51 fashion secrets stylists won’t tell you for free.)